 DEFINITION AND DESCRIPTION

-Rectangular Rapid Flashing Beacons (RRFBs) accompany pedestrian warning signs and improve awareness of marked crosswalks on uncontrolled approaches.
+Rectangular Rapid Flashing Beacons (RRFBs) are used to provide emphasis to warning signs at marked crosswalks across uncontrolled approaches.
 RRFBs consist of two rectangular-shaped yellow indications, each with a light-emitting diode (LED)-array-based light source.
 RRFBs display alternating high frequency flashes when activated.
-They can be activated with pushbuttons or passively (e.g., video or infrared pedestrian detection) and should remain unlit when not activated.
+They can be activated with pedestrian pushbuttons (active detection) or by video, radar, etc. (passive detection) and remain unlit when not activated.

 Implementation Categories